IAmFrench/EFREI-M2-ST2DCCC/README.md

 #### Service is unavailable (no response)
 If the requested service is unavailable a fallback method is implemented to prevent a cascade failure.

 To create a failure, you just need to kill the container running the movie service.
-To do so we will use the Docker Desktop Dashboard, a GUI for Docker:
+To do so, we will use the Docker Desktop Dashboard, a GUI for Docker:

 ![Stop the container responsible for running the movie service](./artefacts/docker-desktop-dashboard-stop-movie-container.png)